devops-israel/filebeat-generic/README.md

 # filebeat-generic

-Filebeat container, alternative to fluentd used to ship kubernetes cluster and pod logs
+Filebeat container, alternative to fluentd used to ship logs.

 ## Getting Started
 This container is designed to ship logs to Redis for further processing.